COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

-- Obsessive-compulsive disorder (OCD) is a type of anxiety disorder.
+- OCD is a type of anxiety disorder.
 A child with OCD has obsessive thoughts that are not wanted.
-They are linked to fears, such as touching dirty objects.
+The thoughts are linked to fears, such as touching dirty objects.
 The child uses compulsive rituals such as handwashing to control the fears.
 These rituals may feel rational or irrational to the person doing them.
 The child may not understand why they do these rituals.
 They may feel embarrassed that the behaviors occur and can't be controlled.

 - The exact cause of OCD is unknown.
 Children with OCD don’t have enough of a chemical called serotonin in their brain.

 - Obsessive symptoms include repeated doubts and extreme preoccupation with dirt or germs.